OpenMarineSystems/marine-nav-compass-card/README.md

 Built by sailors, for sailors.

-A professional NMEA-driven marine navigation instrument for Home Assistant, designed for real-world onboard use.
+A NMEA-driven marine navigation instrument for Home Assistant, designed for real-world onboard use.

 Created to fill a gap that did not exist in Home Assistant dashboards or existing HACS marine cards.